 1. Lithic technology

-- Continuing the analysis of the litho-technical assemblages from the Pleistocene sites excavated in the framework of the research group, as well as from those available as a result of the group's international scientific network.
+- Analysis of the litho-technical assemblages from the Pleistocene sites excavated in the framework of the research group, as well as from those available because of the group's international scientific network.

-- Making progress in the application of the microwear and residues studies to Pleistocene archaeological stone tools, taking advantage of the methodological improvement and the experimental results obtained since 2014.
+- Making progress in the application of the microwear and residues studies to Pleistocene archaeological stone tools, taking advantage of the methodological improvement and the experimental results obtained for several years.

-- Redefining key issues of the European Pleistocene technocomplexes, from the first Mode 1 evidences until the appearance of the early Middle Palaeolithic.
+- Redefining key issues of the European Pleistocene technocomplexes, from the first Mode 1 evidence until the appearance of the early Middle Palaeolithic.

-- Study of the transition from Middle to Upper Palaeolithic assemblages in the Iranian Zagros region and in the Southern Caucasus, to get insight into the timing and mode of the first expansions of modern human populations towards Western Europe.
+- Study of the transition from Middle to Upper Palaeolithic assemblages in the Iranian Zagros region and in the Southern Caucasus, to get insight into the tempo and mode of the first expansions of modern human populations towards Western Europe.

 2. Zooarchaeology and taphonomy